 Amazon S3 Logo - Streaming Data to S3

 Amazon S3 is a highly scalable, reliable, fast, and inexpensive data storage infrastructure on the cloud, also called “storage for the Internet“.
-It can be used to store and retrieve any amount of data at any time, from anywhere on the web.
+It can store and retrieve any amount of data anytime, anywhere on the web.

-• The basic storage structure in S3 is a bucket.
+• The primary storage structure in S3 is a bucket.

 • An S3 instance can have many buckets.